omoindrot/omoindrot.github.io/_drafts/estimator.md

 - show how we do it if we have the session
 - introduce tf.train.Scaffold
-- pass it into the estimator
+- pass it into the Estimator
 - demo that it works